 Wear the belt once you are in alignment

 Ideally, you’d try the belt on for the first time under the supervision of a physical therapist.
-I’ve heard a lot of people say it’s important to wear them once you’re already in alignment.
+Many of my clients have given me feedback that it’s important to wear the belt once you’re already in alignment.
 (This means your two hip bones are in the correct position relative to the base of your spine, or sacrum).